Manage user settings

 <Note>

-To specify the default team when you’re running a script in an automated environment, you can specify the default location using the `WANDB_ENTITY` [environment variable](https://docs.wandb.ai/models/track/environment-variables).
+To specify the default team when you're running a script in an automated environment, specify the default location with the `WANDB_ENTITY` [environment variable](https://docs.wandb.ai/models/track/environment-variables).

 </Note>